krish3006b/Mental-health-impact-of-AI-Companion-Chatbots-/README.md

 Evaluating these studies using Mixed Method Appraisal Tools (MMAT) highlights and important trade off in current AI research:

-- **CONTROLLED LAB STUDIES (HIGH INTERNAL VALIDITY)**: In the study De Freitas et al. (2025), the researchers prove direct causality in controlled settings by using Randomized Controlled Trials (RCT), showing that talking to an AI companion causes a drop in short-term feelings of loneliness.
+- **Controlled Lab Studies (High Internal Validity)**: In the study De Freitas et al. (2025), the researchers prove direct causality in controlled settings by using Randomized Controlled Trials (RCT), showing that talking to an AI companion causes a drop in short-term feelings of loneliness.
 However lab setting cannot capture the effects after 6 months of daily use.

-- **REAL-WORLD OBSERVATIONAL DATA (HIGH ECOLOGICAL VALIDITY)**: Yuan et al. (2026) observed natural user behaviors and review on Reddit for an extended time period. by using Propensity Score Matching (PSM) and Difference in Difference modelling, they actively controlled for self selection bias and proved that long term AI use directly correlates with shifting language patterns and increase in feelings of distress and negative language patterns.
+- **Real-World Observational Data (High Ecological Validity)**: Yuan et al. (2026) observed natural user behaviors and review on Reddit for an extended time period. by using Propensity Score Matching (PSM) and Difference in Difference modelling, they actively controlled for self selection bias and proved that long term AI use directly correlates with shifting language patterns and increase in feelings of distress and negative language patterns.

--** LARGE SCALE POPULATION DATA (STATISTICAL POWER)**: Nakagomi et al. (2026) provides macro-level statistical power, due to the large sample size (N = 14,721), to uncover non-linear social patterns that studies done in a lab with a smaller sample size miss entirely.
+- **Large Scale Population Data (Statistical Power)**: Nakagomi et al. (2026) provides macro-level statistical power, due to the large sample size (N = 14,721), to uncover non-linear social patterns that studies done in a lab with a smaller sample size miss entirely.

   ## Key Findings: The Double-Edged Sword